Sainsburys/sainsburys-http-service/README.md

 Try looking at the [example routing file](https://github.com/anobii/sainsburys-http-service/blob/master/src-dev/sample-application/config/routing.php) and [typical dependency injection configuration](https://github.com/anobii/sainsburys-http-service/blob/master/src-dev/sample-application/src/Sainsburys/HttpService/Dev/MyDiConfig.php) for a clear example of this.
+Your routing config file may be a .php 'return array' file, a JSON file, a YAML file or a .ini file.

 **Controller Actions - acceptable return types**